Generation

 : Defines the URL to the endpoint we aim to test.-X

-: Specifies the API method to test.--language
+): Specifies the API method to test.: Specifies the API method to test.--language

 : Specifies the test output language.
 For fuzz testing, we currently support Python and TypeScript.--framework